Citroën C3 hatchback - Interior & comfort

 Depending on which ‘Ambiance’ you go for, the dashboard comes in a variety of colours and materials – grey, red, and yellow all feature.
 The dials are clear and easy to read, while the rest of the fascia and the centre console is pleasingly uncluttered.
 Okay, some of the plastics don’t feel quite as high-quality as you'll find in the likes of the Volkswagen Polo or Audi A1, but they'll pass muster against much of the rest of the class.

-You can now choose between three different trim levels – Feel, an Origins edition and Flair Plus.
+You can now choose between three different trim levels – Feel, Flair and Flair Plus.
 Previous entry-level Touch models are no longer offered as most buyers went for the top trims.
 All C3s therefore come well equipped with the likes of a seven-inch touchscreen, DAB radio, Bluetooth connectivity, Apple CarPlay and Android Auto.

 Having Apple CarPlay and Android Auto connectivity allows you to operate various functions of your smartphone – including navigation and media – from the touchscreen itself.
-As well as all this, the Feel includes 16-inch alloy wheels, air-conditioning, cruise control, power-adjustable door mirrors, lane-departure warning and electric windows all-round.
+As well as all this, Feel includes air-conditioning, cruise control, power-adjustable door mirrors, lane-departure warning and electric windows all-round.

-Flair Plus models replace Flair and Flair Nav, and come with some of the more headline-grabbing equipment.
-This includes the ‘Connected Cam’ forward-facing camera mounted in the rear-view mirror, tinted rear windows and a reversing camera.
-You also get some leather trim around the gearknob and steering wheel.
+Flair adds 16-inch alloy wheels, a contrasting roof, automatic headlights, sat nav, extra safety equipment and rear parking sensors.
+Meanwhile, Flair Plus comes with some of the more headline-grabbing equipment.
+This includes the ‘Connected Cam’ forward-facing camera mounted in the rear-view mirror, tinted rear windows and a reversing camera, along with Advanced Comfort seats.

 Airbumps are standard for the Origins and Flair Plus trims, or can be added to Feel models for £300.
-Beyond that, you can go pretty wild with the options list, with a multitude of paint colours to choose from, as well as contrasting roof, mirror and trim shades.
+Beyond that, you can go pretty wild with the options list, with a multitude of paint colours to choose from, as well as contrasting roof, mirror and trim shades and different alloy wheel designs.